Abject art explores themes that challenge and disrupt our notions of cleanliness and propriety, often involving the body and bodily functions.

 A squeegee is a tool with a flat, smooth rubber blade, used to spread or push ink or other substances across a surface, ensuring an even application.

-Street art refers to artistic creations produced in a public space, usually without formal authorisation.
+Street art is art produced in a public space like graffiti or murals, usually without formal authorisation.

 A substrate is a foundational or base material on which another material is applied or mounted.